ucb-rit/savio-training-containers-2021/containers.md

 system.time(chol(crossprod(a)))
 ```

-We see in `top` that the R process in the container shows up as an R process on the host.
+We see in `top` that the R process running in the container shows up as an R process on the host.

 # Accessing the Savio filesystems and bind paths